pohern/engineering-assignment-level-1/README.md

 This will start both the express server (http://localhost:5000) and the React client (http://localhost:3000).

-You can now make changes to either the server or client and your changes will reload in real time in your browser.
+You can now make changes to either the server or client code and your changes will reload in real time in your browser.

+## Assignment Details

+Once you have started the server, load the client in your browser (http://localhost:3000).
+The page that loads includes a component with the full details of what you're building.
+Have fun!